keras-team/keras/docs/templates/index.md

 - __Easy extensibility.__ New modules are dead simple to add (as new classes and functions), and existing modules provide ample examples.
 To be able to easily create new modules allows for total expressiveness, making Keras suitable for advanced research.

 - __Work with Python__.
-No separate models configuration files in a declarative format.
+No separate model configuration files in a declarative format.
 Models are described in Python code, which is compact, easier to debug, and allows for ease of extensibility.

 ------------------